Pull For Pride

 Pull For Pride is run differently than traditional powerlifting meets.
 If you are already familiar with how meets typically run, we recommend skipping this section!

 Powerlifting meets are an opportunity for athletes to express their physical strength on the platform in three different lifts: squat, bench, deadlift.
-There are several ways that athletes are categorized and their attempts organized during the run of the meet: weight class, flight, and attempt weight.
+In traditional meets, there are several ways that athletes are categorized and their attempts organized during the run of the meet: weight class, flight, and attempt weight.

 As an athlete, you will be grouped into your weight class, inside of a flight of lifters, who will lift their attempts in the order of heaviest to lightest.